riverar/mach2/README.md

 ## Install
 Installation is not required, however *Mach2* utilizes registration-free COM activation to bring in DIA SDK components so `msdia120.dll` must be present.

+## Building from source

+If you want to have the latest version of *Mach2*, you will need to build it from source code.
+You only need to have Visual Studio 2017 or newer and Windows 10 SDK.

+### Procedure:

+1. Open Visual Studio Developer command prompt
+2. Run `msbuild mach2.sln /m /p:Configuration=Release`
+3. Check the `bin` folder

 ## Usage
 *Mach2* relies on [CLI11](https://github.com/CLIUtils/CLI11) to provide a canonical command line argument-driven interface.
 It's recommended you run the tool with `--help` for details on how to use the tool.